Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Cool the bread on a wire rack for at least 1 hour before slicing.
 Be patient!
 If you cut into it too soon, the texture will be damp and gummy.
 Life’s too short for sub par bread.

-Sourdough bread on a wire cooling rack wrapped in a gray linen towel
+Homemade sourdough bread on a wire cooling rack wrapped in a gray linen towel

 Sourdough bread (sliced) on a wooden surface